jdrdza/JDRA_Bootcamp/README.md

 load("Hidalgo.js")
 load("Estado de Mexico.js")
 ```
 If everything is correct, on each command the terminal will display a true message.
-If it's false, then wait a minute and try again to run the command.
+If it is false, then wait a minute and try again to run the command.
         </li>
     </ol>
     <h3>5.2.- Instructions for loading data into the Linux OS</h3>